DOI-USGS/streamMetabolizer/README.md

 devtools::install_github("USGS-R/streamMetabolizer", ref="develop")
 ```

+### Software dependencies

-Regardless of your installation method, if you plan to use Bayesian models with
+If you plan to use Bayesian models with
 `engine='jags'`, you will also need to install [JAGS](http://mcmc-jags.sourceforge.net/).
+(JAGS may be deprecated in the future because so far we've seen better performance with Stan.
+You should be able to switch seamlessly between the two MCMC engines.)

+If you plan to use Bayesian models with
+`engine='stan'`, you will need an up-to-date installation of [Rtools](http://cran.r-project.org/bin/windows/Rtools/).
+Run `devtools::find_rtools()` to make sure Rtools is ready to go.
+(Rtools is broadly useful for R packages and might become a stronger dependency of `streamMetabolizer` in the future.)

 ## Disclaimer